-NEW YORK AND PHILADELPHIA, July 20, 2016—Hearst Health, a division of Hearst, and the Jefferson College of Population Health of Thomas Jefferson University, today announced the national panel of judges for the 2017 Hearst Health Prize.
-Launched last year, the Hearst Health Prize is an annual $100,000 cash award given in recognition of an organization’s or individual’s outstanding achievement in managing or improving health in the U.S. The announcement was made by Gregory Dorn, MD, MPH, president of Hearst Health, and David B. Nash, MD, MBA, dean of the Jefferson College of Population Health.
+NEW YORK AND PHILADELPHIA, May 19, 2016—Hearst Health, a division of Hearst, and the Jefferson College of Population Health of Thomas Jefferson University, today announced the call for submissions is now open for the 2017 Hearst Health Prize, an annual $100,000 award given in recognition of an organization’s or individual’s outstanding achievement in managing or improving health.
+The announcement was made by Gregory Dorn, MD, MPH, president of Hearst Health, and David B. Nash, MD, MBA, dean of the Jefferson College of Population Health.

-The Hearst Health Prize is now accepting submissions from organizations and individuals who have demonstrated measurably-improved outcomes in managing the health of a population.
-The deadline is August 26, 2016.
-For full details about the Hearst Health Prize, including eligibility, submission criteria and application, and competition rules, please visit www.jefferson.edu/HearstHealthPrize.
+The Hearst Health Prize competition evaluates implemented projects that demonstrate improved outcomes; it is not a grant program.
+The deadline for submissions is August 26, 2016.
+For full details, including eligibility, submission criteria and application, and competition rules, please visit http://www.jefferson.edu/HearstHealthPrize.

 - Population health impact or outcome, demonstrated by measurable improvement

 - Use of evidence-based interventions and best practices to improve the quality of care

 - Promotion of communication, collaboration and engagement

 - Scalability and sustainability

 Up to three finalists will be named in January 2017, and the winner of the $100,000 Hearst Health Prize will be announced on March 28, 2017 at the morning plenary session of the Population Health Colloquium in Philadelphia.

 “We are excited to open submissions and embark on another year of discovering the tremendous progress unfolding in the field of population health,” Dorn said.
 “The Hearst Health Prize provides a national forum to highlight the impact groundbreaking programs are having on population health.”